harrybehn/powerbiportfolio/README.md

 ## 🎰 Gaming Performance Monthly & Yearly Monitoring

-This Power BI dashboard provides insights into **gaming performance metrics** by analyzing **Unique Players, Theoritical Win, Actual Win and Coin In Statistics** across different nationalities ,gaming areas and game type in weekly , monthly and yearly basis.
+This Power BI dashboard is one of the projects that i created in my current job as a Data Analyst in an integrated resort but using fictional data.
+This dashboard provides insights into **gaming performance metrics** by analyzing **Unique Players, Theoritical Win, Actual Win and Coin In Statistics** across different nationalities ,gaming areas and game type in weekly , monthly and yearly basis.

 ---